Attorney, Elrod Friedman LLP

 - Represented two federal prisoners in their clemency petitions to the federal Office of the Pardon Attorney.
 Obtained clemency on behalf of both clients, who were serving life terms of imprisonment for non-violent, low-level drug offenses.

-- “Processing a Land Use Application from Submission to Administrative or Legislative Decision,” IICLE Land Use Law: Practice and Procedure, Chapter 4 (2020 edition, publication forthcoming)
+- “Processing a Land Use Application from Submission to Administrative or Legislative Decision,” IICLE Land Use Law: Practice and Procedure, Chapter 4 (2021 edition)

 - “Public legislative processes and public meetings during the time of COVID-19,” Government Affairs Alert, April 3, 2020